Axelrod-Python/Axelrod/docs/strategies.rst

     A \in \{1, 6, 7, 17, 22, 23, 26, 29, 30, 31, 33, 38, 39, 45, 49, 54, 55, 58, 61\}

-*This strategy came third in Axelrod's original tournament.*
+*This strategy came 3rd in Axelrod's original tournament.*

 **Not implemented**: Grofman
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a pretty simple strategy: it cooperates with probability :math:`\frac{2}{7}`.

-*This strategy came fourth in Axelrod's original tournament.*
+*This strategy came 4th in Axelrod's original tournament.*

 **Not implemented**: Shubik
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^